paspring/paspring.github.io/index.md

 <img src="images/poster.png?raw=true"/>

-<p>The goal of this work was to develop a machine learning model with the objective of predict and describe how the right location influence the
-success or failure of a restaurant.
-Specifically, we are going to analyze the restaurants distribution around the neighborhoods of New York City using foursquare, google and opencity data.
-The target audience for this study will be restaurants owners, entrepreneurs and researchers.</p>
+<p>This work was developed  as a final project for the Data Science Professional Certificate by IBM, it was completed in the last two weeks of work.
+The goal of the project was to develop and train a machine learning model with the objective of predict and describe how the  location influence the success or failure of a restaurant.
+Here, it was  analyzed restaurants distribution around the neighborhoods of New York City using foursquare, google and opencity data.
+Where the target audience for the study is restaurants owners, entrepreneurs and researchers.</p>

 ---
 ## Classification problems.